Esri/defense-solutions-feature-toolbox/README.md

         * > ant
         * Verify “Build Succeeded”
         * This will create a directory military-feature-toolbox/data with required data files
-* Open and build the Visual Studio 2010 Solution at military-feature-toolbox\source\AppendMilitaryFeaturesCS
+* Open and build the Visual Studio Solution at military-feature-toolbox\source\AppendMilitaryFeaturesCS
 * (Optional) Test the command line AppendMilitaryFeatures application
     * cd military-feature-toolbox\application
-    * > AppendMilitaryFeatures.exe TestInput\tacticallines.shp TestOutput\MilitaryFeature.gdb Symbol_ID
+    * > AppendMilitaryFeatures.exe
+    * This will verify that the necessary products
+    * Note: this will use default values of
+        * data\shapefiles\FriendlyForcesSmall.shp
+        * data\geodatabases\test_outputs.gdb
+        * Symbol_ID
 * Start ArcMap or ArcCatalog and run the Append Military Features Geoprocessing tool at military-feature-toolbox\toolboxes
     *  IMPORTANT: the output military feature geodatabase must not be open in any other application or the tool will fail with "can not obtain Schema Lock" error
+* To run unit tests
+    * Open Command Prompt>
+    * > cd military-feature-toolbox\source\test
+    * > ant
+    * Verify "Build Succeeded"

 ## Resources